dailymotion/webpack-multi-output/README.md

 $ npm install dailymotion/webpack-multi-output
 ```

+**Note** This module has been developed with and for webpack v1.13.1.
+It may not work correctly with other versions.

 ## Usage

 Use the loader with the appropriate file extension you want, then use the plugin to define the values you want as output: